“Inspire yourself to inspire others.” — Ceyenne Doroshow’s motto

 Former State Rep. Elizabeth Edwards of NH

 Represented the Democratic party in the 11th District of Hillsborough, New Hampshire, from December 3, 2014, to December 5, 2018.
 Edwards’ platform included criminal justice reform, marriage equality, education reform, and maintaining New Hampshire’s tax advantages.
 The bills she introduced to the House include (but are not limited to): permitting qualifying patients and designated caregivers to cultivate cannabis for therapeutic use (HB1476), removing criminal laws related to prostitution (HB 1614), establishing a committee to study the decriminalization of sex work (HB287), and reducing the criminal penalty for certain controlled drugs (HB1792).
 We applaud and value her commitment to representing the needs of her constituents in her political career.

 Photo credit: elizabethedwardsnh.com

 Dame Catherine Healy in New Zealand

 Dame Catherine Healy was a founding member of the New Zealand Prostitutes’ Collective (NZPC), awarded New Zealand Suffrage Centennial Medal in 1993, and appointed Dame Companion of the New Zealand Order of Merit by Queen Elizabeth II for her work to better the lives of sex workers.
 Her campaign with NZPC helped write and pass the Prostitute Reform Act to allow brothels to operate as legitimate businesses.
 She is also an author and field researcher and has been invited to speak at the House of Commons and Oxford University, among other institutions, to discuss the rights of sex workers.

 Photo credit: Catherine Healy and bbc.com

-Margo St. James is the founder of Call Off Your Old Tired Ethics (COYOTE) and St. James Infirmary Clinic serving sex workers in San Francisco.
+Margo St. James was the founder of Call Off Your Old Tired Ethics (COYOTE) and St. James Infirmary Clinic serving sex workers in San Francisco.
 St. James was instrumental in building the activist scene in California, serving and protecting sex workers and LGBTQAI+ folx, and opening crucial litigation in Rhode Island (COYOTE v.
 Roberts), arguing that the state had too much authority over people’s personal sexual lives and choices.
-She is also famous for her successful and creative fundraising, such as the annual Hooker’s Ball.
+She was also famous for her successful and creative fundraising, such as the annual Hooker’s Ball.

 Photo credit: Jim Marshall 1995 and windycitytimes.com